Travel jobs are becoming more prominent these days.

 Accommodation expenses can be costly, even in cheap hostels.
 Work exchanges are beneficial as they provide accommodations in exchange for your services.

 It is easy to find work in the hospitality and tourism industry as the sector thrives in most countries.
-Hostels need workers to fill in various positions such as housekeeping, cooking meals, and laundry.
+Hostels need workers to fill various positions, such as housekeeping, cooking meals, and laundry.
 These positions do not require prior experience.

 International Aid Worker